orestropi/GridGame/README.md

 Goal is to get 11 in the middle.

+Movements:
-- Move Right to add
+- Move right to add selected square to the right
-- Move Left to subtract
+- Move left to subtract selected square to the left
-- Move Up to multiply
+- Move up to multiply selected square to the up
-- Move Down to divide
+- Move down to divide selected square to the down
+- If any movement result in a non-integer the option to move in that direction will be removed.

 Image of game: